10 Best Bike Locks Compared and Fully Reviewed

 Kryptonite has their own security rating, too, and they rate this particular lock a 6/10.
-It'll keep most bikes safe unless you're locking up for hours at a time in a high crime area.
+It'll keep most bicycles safe unless you're locking up for hours at a time in a high crime area.

-This u-lock uses a double deadbolt to ensure your bike doesn't get snatched.
+This u-lock uses a double deadbolt to ensure your bicycle doesn't get snatched.
 You need to make sure to bring a key along but a key lock is tough for thieves to pick and get access to.

-- Can be mounted on bike
+- Can be mounted on bicycle

 - Lifetime Warranty